 And if you haven’t checked already, visit your live site to see your brand new website!
 The default WordPress theme will be active.

-How to Install WordPress Locally on Your Computer
+How to Setup a local WordPress Installation on Your Computer

 Installing WordPress on your personal computer can be a great way to speed up development of your WordPress website since you will not be dependant on the internet speed of your ISP.
 It is always helpful to have a separate local installation of your live site for testing purposes too.
 That way you can fix any bugs before pushing necessary updates to the live site.